komed3/devtypes/README.md

 # TypeScript Advanced Type Utilities

-A comprehensive collection of high-performance TypeScript type utilities focused on type safety and developer experience.
+A comprehensive collection of **more than 140 high-performance TypeScript type utilities** focused on type safety and developer experience.

 ## Features